yousefelassal/quote-cron/README.md

 > Pick battles big enough to matter, small enough to win.

 > Each man has his own vocation; his talent is his call.
 There is one direction in which all space is open to him.

+> The inherent vice of capitalism is the unequal sharing of blessings; the inherent virtue of socialism is the equal sharing of miseries.